osuosl/osuosl-pelican/content/donate/hardware.rst

 Current Wishlist
 ----------------

-Our hardware needs change over time but here is a current list of specific needs we have.
+Our hardware needs change over time, but here is a current list of specific needs:

 - 1U general purpose servers (PowerEdge R240/R640 or similar)
 - 2U storage servers (PowerEdge R740 or similar)